lingduoduo/LLMOps/draft.md

 Running an LLM application in ADP environment and tracing it to the dashboard is feasible.
 DeepEval.ts is potentially useful if we want to trace our Typescript services.

+Langfuse is a great choice for most production use cases, particularly when comprehensive tracing, prompt management, deep evaluation capabilities, and robust usage monitoring are critical.
+Its ability to provide detailed insights into both LLM and non-LLM activities, along with support for asynchronous logging and various framework integrations, makes it ideal for complex applications requiring thorough observability.
+How Langfuse provides detailed tracing and quality monitoring through developer-friendly APIs.
+While it supports multi-step workflows effectively, it lacks support for the OpenTelemetry protocol and can be difficult to customize for non-standard use cases.

+Arize Phoenix is a strong option if your company already uses Arize AI’s enterprise platform and is focused on the experimental and development stages of LLM applications.
+It offers tools for evaluation and troubleshooting .
+However, its lack of prompt management and comprehensive LLM usage monitoring features may limit its effectiveness in production environments, making it less suitable for teams requiring these capabilities.
+Where Phoenix fits into the process by combining experimentation and debugging capabilities with evaluation pipelines.
+Its strength lies in development-focused observability, but it has limitations in handling real-time tracing once systems are in production.

+Langfuse has a polished UI and solid community momentum, but imposes friction around hosting and feature access.
+Arize Phoenix offers a more open, developer-friendly experience—especially for those who want a single-container solution with built-in instrumentation and evaluation tools.